Georgia proposes partial Medicaid expansion

 Two laws designed to make expansion difficult were enacted during the 2014 legislative session.
-HB 990 prohibits Medicaid expansion without legislative approval, while HB 943 prohibits state and local employees from advocating for Medicaid expansion.
+HB 990 prohibits Medicaid expansion without legislative approval (the 2019 legislation that triggered the Georgia Pathways proposal expressly allows for Medicaid expansion for those earning up to the poverty level), while HB 943 prohibits state and local employees from advocating for Medicaid expansion.

-By the spring of 2016, Medicaid expansion began to seem within reach in Georgia, fuled in part by support from hospitals facing severe financial challenges.
+By the spring of 2016, Medicaid expansion began to seem within reach in Georgia, fueled in part by support from hospitals facing severe financial challenges.
 The state has raised Medicaid reimbursement rates for providers, including OB-GYNs in the state, in an effort to keep providers solvent and able to accept Medicaid patients.
 And Republican lawmakers began indicating that they might be open to a privatized version of Medicaid expansion, like the model used in Arkansas.

-Although Governor Nathan Deal has long been opposed to Medicaid expansion, he began to express a willingness to consider a modified version of expansion, as did more GOP lawmakers in Georgia.
+Although then-Governor Nathan Deal has long been opposed to Medicaid expansion, he began to express a willingness to consider a modified version of expansion, as did more GOP lawmakers in Georgia.
 In June 2016, talking about the possibility of Medicaid expansion during the 2017 legislative session, Deal said “I still have the same concerns.
 And you won’t see anyone advocating a wholesale Medicaid expansion.
 But I do think there will be variations that will be discussed, and I look forward to talking to members of the General Assembly.”

 Who qualifies for Medicaid in Georgia?